Silas Marner

-Silas Marner: The Weaver of Raveloe is the third novel by George Eliot.
-It was published in 1861.
+Silas Marner: The Weaver of Raveloe is the third novel by English author George Eliot, pen name of Mary Ann Evans.
+It was published on 2 April 1861.
 An outwardly simple tale of a linen weaver, the novel is notable for its strong realism and its sophisticated treatment of a variety of issues ranging from religion to industrialisation to community.